SECRET-GUEST/tiny-scripts/Javascript/Server/three server/README.md

 - It compiles the bundle with Webpack.

-- It creates the `server.bat` file to start the development server with Vite.
+- It creates the `server.bat` file to start the development server.
+This server is also responsible for transpiling and bundling your code.

 - It then asks you if you want to create a basic HTML file.
 If you answer yes, it creates the `index.html` file with a script referring to the bundle created by Webpack.

 - At the end, it asks you if you want to open the project in Visual Studio Code and if you want to start the server.
 If you answer yes to either of these questions, it performs the corresponding action.